mikko-apo/r4j/README.md

-# r4j

-Best of Ruby, on Java
+# r4j - Best of Ruby, on Java

-# Why?

 Java 8 brought Lambda Expressions and a more functional coding style to Java.
 Ruby has useful APIs that leverage functional programming in a straightforward manner.